-Breakfast at The Boat that Rocks
+Enjoy breakfast at The Boat that Rocks

 Take a ferry trip from Portland to Weymouth

 Walk around the harbour and see the fishing boats either unloading their catch or preparing to head back out to sea.
 From the Pavilion take in the sights of this beautiful Georgian Seaside Town and bay which sweeps around to Bowleaze Cove.
-Strolling along the esplanade you will see the magnificent statue of King George III alongside the bathing machine he used in the lovely sea off Weymouth Beach.
+As you stroll along the esplanade you will see the magnificent statue of King George III alongside the bathing machine he used in the lovely sea off Weymouth Beach.
 You will then come to the Jubilee Clock which was erected to celebrate the Golden Jubilee of Queen Victoria.

 Build a sandcastle

-Weymouth has some of the best sand for building sand castles – there is a scientific reason for this, however I find it too complicated to explain!
+Weymouth has some of the best sand for building sand castles.
+There is a scientific reason for this, however, I find it too complicated to explain!
 Sandworld uses sand from the beach for the magnificent sculptures that are made for their exhibitions.

 Time for lunch

 Time will be getting on so a visit to The Dorset Burger Company for a bite to eat for lunch is recommended.
-These award winning burgers are legendary and well worth a try – an ideal snack before heading back through the town to the harbour for the return ferry.
+These award-winning burgers are legendary and well worth a try.
+An ideal snack before heading back through the town to the harbour for the return ferry.

 Return Ferry Trip to Portland

 Now is the time to get some fantastic photos of Portland Harbour, the marina, National Sailing Academy and any boats or craft that might be sailing from there.
 Windsurfers and kite surfers love to sail in the shallow waters near to the marina – picking up some amazing speed!
-Fishermen will be fishing from small boats with rod and line, near the harbour entrance hoping to catch some fresh squid or mackerel.
+Fishermen will be fishing from small boats with rod and line near the harbour entrance, hoping to catch some fresh squid or mackerel.